Safeguarding Policy

 a) Tutorfox

-Require all tutors to have a valid enhanced DBS certificate
+Require all tutors to have an enhanced DBS certificate

 Verify the identity and right to work of all tutors